Tensor Regression Networks: Conclusions

 \section{Conclusions}

-Deep neural networks already operate on multilinear activation tensors, the structure of which is typically discarded by flattening operations and fully-connected.
-This paper proposed preserving and leveraging the tensor structure of the activations by introducing two new, end-to-end trainable, layers that enable substantial space savings while preserving the multi-dimensional structure.
-The TCL that we propose reduces the dimension of the input while preserving its multi-linear structure, while TRLs directly map their input tensors to the output with low-rank regression weights.
+Deep neural networks already operate on multilinear activation tensors, the structure of which is typically discarded by flattening operations and fully-connected layers.
+This paper proposed preserving and leveraging the tensor structure of the activations by introducing two new, end-to-end trainable, layers that enable substantial space savings while preserving and leveraging the multi-dimensional topological structure.
+The TCL that we propose reduces the dimension of the input without discarding its multi-linear structure, while TRLs directly map their input tensors to the output with low-rank regression weights.
 These techniques are easy to plug in to existing architectures and are trainable end-to-end.

 Our experiments demonstrate that by imposing a low-rank constraint on the weights of the regression, we can learn a low-rank manifold on which both the data and the labels lie.
 Furthermore these new layers act as an additional type of regularization on the activations (TCL) and the regression weight tensors (TRL).
 The result is a compact network that achieves similar accuracies with far fewer parameters.
-The structure in the regression weight tensor allows for more interpretable data while requiring less data to train.
-Going forward, we plan to apply the TCL and TRL to more network architectures.
-We also plan to leverage recent work \citep{shi2016tensor} on extending BLAS primitives to reduce computational overhead for transpositions, which are necessary when computing tensor contractions.
+The structure in the regression weight tensor allows for more interpretable models while requiring less data to train.
+Going forward, we plan to apply the TCL and TRL to more network architectures and leverage recent work to avoid computational overhead from transpositions when computing tensor contractions.